debuglevel/labelprinter-microservice/README.md

 # Labelprinter microservice

 This is a microservice which wraps around the `brother_ql` python library.
-It basically consumes a JSON pointing to a PNG file to print it on a Brother QL printer.
+It basically consumes a JSON pointing to a image file to print it on a Brother QL printer.

 ## Cheat sheet